Qovery/qovery-client-go/docs/Cluster.md

 ### NewCluster

-`func NewCluster(id string, createdAt time.Time, name string, region string, cloudProvider CloudProviderEnum, ) *Cluster`
+`func NewCluster(id string, createdAt time.Time, organization ReferenceObject, name string, region string, cloudProvider CloudProviderEnum, ) *Cluster`

 NewCluster instantiates a new Cluster object
 This constructor will assign default values to properties that have it defined,